fent/node-ytdl-core/README.md

 `options` can have the following

 * `requestOptions` - Anything to merge into the request options which [miniget](https://github.com/fent/node-miniget) is called with, such as `headers`.
+* `reqCallback` - Provide a callback function that receives the request stream object of all getInfo miniget requests.
 * `lang` - The 2 character symbol of a language.
 Default is `en`.

 ### ytdl.downloadFromInfo(info, options)